simonehagey/orbdot/docs/source/getting_started.rst

 .. note::

    The planetary parameters are given as a list so that you can have one info file for a whole planetary system.
-Then, when you initiate a ``StarPlanet`` object, you can specify the parameter ``planet_num`` to be the index that corresponds to the planet you want to study.
+Then, when you initiate a :class:`~orbdot.star_planet.StarPlanet` object, you can specify the parameter ``planet_num`` to be the index that corresponds to the planet you want to study.

 Minimum requirements for the Analysis class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^